agaSiddhi/Hara-Bhara-Nivesh/README.md

    - Utilize analytics for informed decision-making.

 ## Future Developments
-- Expansion of ESG data sources for enhanced score accuracy.
+- Expansion of SRI data sources for enhanced score accuracy.
 - Integration of machine learning algorithms for predictive analytics.
 - Collaboration with regulatory bodies and industry partners for broader impact.
 - Integration of a payment gateaway to facilitate real time transactions.